HAIL PROTECTION: Our lake

 Morningstar SunSaver MPPT charge controller.
 The sun was

-about 200 above the horizon with thin clouds scooting by.
+at ~200 above the horizon with thin clouds scooting by.
 The panels charged the battery at 1-2 amps

 during overcast

 Pretty good considering the low angle of the sun.
-The current
+Despite the low light, the battery reached

 absorption mode after 2 hours on the first day and reached maintenance mode after